Cushionyten0/TheWorld/dockerrun.md

 Command Palette >Bower>Bower Install

-To run with Development on local machine: ASPNETCORE_ENVIRONMENT=Development dotnet run -p src/TheWorld
+To run with Development on local machine:
+----Using no profiles: ASPNETCORE_ENVIRONMENT=Development dotnet run -p src/TheWorld
+----Or Using profiles:dotnet run -p src/TheWorld --launch-profile "Dev"

 For wrapping html: option+w
 For autocomplete of css use: control+space